dbmartin00/murakami/README.md

 }
 ```

-These images are borrowed from a public site, so there's a chance the URLs will black.
+These images are borrowed from a public site, so there's a chance the URLs will break.
 In that case, substitute your own image URLs.

 David.Martin@split.io